This week’s collection of interesting links from around the web chosen by the F-Word team

 You cannot make someone trans any more than you can make them a butch catholic lesbian with dyslexia (I didn’t mention that in the opening paragraph, did I?).
 Being trans is an innate part of who someone is and what they know to be true about themselves.
 This is exactly the same thing as me knowing I’m not trans, and frankly it’s exactly the same for sexual orientation.
 People used to ask me how I knew I was a lesbian.
 My answer: how do you know you’re straight?”

-The image is used under a creative commons license with thanks to “>Or Hiltch on Flickr.
-It is a photograph of heart-shaped biscuits which are lightly dusted with icing sugar and are placed inside, what looks to be, a red tissue-paper lined basket or tin.
+The image is used under a creative commons license and is from pxhere.
+It is a photograph of heart-shaped biscuits which are lightly dusted with icing sugar and are placed on a gingham cloth.